ccanunez/Simulation-Course-2025/README.md

 ## Part 1

-First, see the **Setting up Plummer Sphere** python code to know the parameters and initial conditions to achive the distribution expected.
-Each section has entitle the part of the project and a description of each line code to more familiarity.
+To begin, please review the **Setting up Plummer Sphere** Python code to familiarize yourself with the parameters and initial conditions necessary to achieve the desired distribution.
+Each section of the code is clearly labeled with its corresponding project section and provides a detailed description of each line of code, enhancing your understanding of the project’s objectives.

 ## Part 2

-Following the previous section
+In the preceding section, we will proceed to utilize the **nbody.py** Python code to execute the simulation.
+This code generates a dynamic simulation that allows for the visualization of the cluster’s temporal evolution.
+However, it does not operate autonomously.
+From Part 1, we will extract the positions and velocities components of the Plummer sphere distribution.
+Subsequently, we will modify the **nbody.py** file to enable its reading from the saved table.

+## Part 3

+Text.